ayush7271/forlorn-idea-5335/README.md

 ### Pages & Features 👇

-- `Home Page`: Nav Bar with drop downs, sliding banners & slider for Products.
+- `Home Page`: Nav Bar with drop downs.
 - `Sign-In`: User authentication to check whether user email and password match with details existing in the database.
-- `Search`: User can search for any of the products present in the website.
+- `Search`: User can search for any of the food present in the database.
-- `Product Category Page and Regimen page`: Skin products created dynamically with filter by category, name and price.
-- `Cart`: User can see or remove products added in the cart.
-- `Checkout Page`: Users can increase, decrease the quantity of the product and can apply discount coupons.
-- `Payment Page`: Users can add their payment details, address and can create their account.
-- `Order Successful`: cart gets empty automatically in local storage, once the user lands on this page.
 - `Additional Features`: Kept the branding, fonts, colors and favicon and titles consistent throughout the whole site to give a feel like the original site.

 ## Tech Stack